ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 {: #vc_orderinginstance-inst-name}

 The instance name must meet the following requirements:
-* Only alphanumeric and dash (-) characters are allowed.
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
-* The instance name must start with an alphabetic character and end with an alphanumeric character.
+* The instance name must start with a lowercase alphabetic character.
+* The instance name must end with a lowercase alphabetic or numeric character.
 * The maximum length of the instance name is 10 characters.
 * The instance name must be unique within your account.

+### Initial cluster name
+{: #vc_orderinginstance-cluster-name}

+The initial cluster name must meet the following requirements:
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The cluster name must start with a lowercase alphabetic character.
+* The cluster name must end with a lowercase alphabetic or numeric character.
+* The maximum length of the cluster name is 30 characters.
+* The cluster name must be unique within the vCenter Server instance.

-### VMware vSphere licenses
+### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-Select whether to order vSphere Enterprise Plus 6.7u1 or vSphere Enterprise Plus 6.5u2.
+Select whether to order vSphere Enterprise Plus 6.7u2 or vSphere Enterprise Plus 6.5u2.

-vSphere Enterprise Plus 6.7u1 is available for only Broadwell and Skylake {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
+vSphere Enterprise Plus 6.7u2 is available for only Skylake, Cascade, and Broadwell {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
 {:note}

 ### Primary or secondary